edeliver/edeliver/README.md

   * [gh-pages] [5]

-You can also add your own, custom strategies.
+You can also add your own, project-specific strategies.
 [Read more about deliver strategies.]
 [6]